About the EURORDIS Black Pearl Awards

 The EURORDIS Black Pearl Awards takes place beginning February to launch the month of Rare Disease Day; an international awareness-raising campaign for rare diseases, led by EURORDIS.
 During February, thousands of events take place in over 90 countries and regions, uniting millions of people living with a rare disease worldwide.

-Dr Carrie Grant was the Master of Ceremony for the second consecutive year, for the EURORDIS Black Pearl Awards 2019.
+For the third consecutive year, Dr Carrie Grant will be the Master of Ceremony for the EURORDIS Black Pearl Awards 2020.